Last updated on October 27th, 2023

 - Sarikamis: Sarikamis Ski Resort is 50 km away from Kars.
 A bit far for a first-time visitor, but if you are returning to Turkey on another visit and want to plan something completely different, look into Kars.
 The track length there is 1200 m, height is 2100 m.
 The snow is wonderful, but hotels are few and fairly basic.

 - Kartalkaya: Kartalkaya Ski Resort is 40 km away from Bolu in the Black Sea region.
-The ski area is at an altitude of 1850-2200 m and is another close spot for skiing near Istanbul.
+The ski area is at an altitude of 1850-2200 m and is another close spot for skiing on a weekend trip from Istanbul.

 - Saklikent: Saklikent Ski Resort is 50 km west of Antalya city, in the Beydag mountain range, with an altitude of 2550 m.
 It is one of a few places in Antalya where you can find snow.